DaniW42/motioneye-telegram/README.md

 ### Features
 *   send latest snapshot and video via telegram
-*   check that your not at home (by pinging one or more eg. smartphones)
+*   check that you are not at home (by pinging one or more eg. smartphones)

 ### Prerequisites